OberholzerSM/ChessGUI/README.md

 A simple chess program done to further learn C++ and its features such as threads.

+## Features

-Includes beginner-friendly features such as the option to display the attack range of a player or the movement range of individual pieces.
+- Beginner-friendly features such as showing which squares a chesspiece can move to and the option to display the attack range of both sides.

+- The ability to rewind turns.

+- Six different Bots, which use various random means to pick their next move (safe for one bot that simply picks the best move).

 ## File Structure